rokugatsu/CloudAligner/README.md

 # CloudAligner
-It is a point cloud map creation tool allow user check the process and modify it by manual in case misalignment happened or required partial update.
+It is a point cloud map creation tool exploiting PCL, allow user check the process and modify it by manual in case misalignment happened or required partial update.
 It has been sured run on the ROS2 humble on ubuntu 22.04.

 Point cloud map: Tsukuba Center, Tsukuba Ibaraki pref.
 Japan